Culture of Greece: Literature

-Greece has a remarkably rich and resilient literary tradition, extending over 2800 years and through several eras.
+Greece has a rich and resilient literary tradition, extending over 2800 years and through several eras.
 The Classical era is that most commonly associated with Greek Literature, beginning in 800 BCE and maintaining its influence through to the beginnings of Byzantine period, whereafter the influence of Christianity began to spawn a new development of the Greek written word.
-The many elements of a millennia-old tradition are reflected in Modern Greek literature, including the works of the Nobel laureates Odysseus Elytis and George Seferis.
+The many elements of the millennia-old tradition are reflected in Modern Greek literature, including the works of the Nobel laureates Odysseus Elytis and George Seferis.

 Ancient Greece

 The first recorded works in the western literary tradition are the epic poems of Homer and Hesiod.
 Early Greek lyric poetry, as represented by poets such as Sappho and Pindar, was responsible for defining the lyric genre as it is understood today in western literature.
 Aesop wrote his Fables in the 6th century BC.
 These innovations were to have a profound influence not only on Roman poets, most notably Virgil in his epic poem on the founding of Rome, The Aeneid, but one that flourished throughout Europe.

 Classical Greece is also judged the birthplace of theatre.
 Aeschylus introduced the ideas of dialogue and interacting characters to playwriting and in doing so, he effectively invented "drama": his Oresteia trilogy of plays is judged his crowning achievement.
 Other refiners of playwriting were Sophocles and Euripides.
 Aristophanes, a comic playwright, defined and shaped the idea of comedy as a theatrical form.

 Herodotus and Thucydides are often attributed with developing the modern study of history into a field worthy of philosophical, literary, and scientific pursuit.
 Polybius first introduced into study the concept of military history.

 Philosophy entered literature in the dialogues of Plato, while his pupil Aristotle, in his work the Poetics, formulated the first set criteria for literary criticism.
 Both these literary figures, in the context of the broader contributions of Greek philosophy in the Classical and Hellenistic eras, were to give rise to idea of political Science, the study of political evolution and the critique of governmental systems.